aliclark/pragmatic-password-generator/README.md

   --service {facebook}  services which use HSM to prevent offline cracking --minimum-length characters
-                        generate more characters if below the minimum length specified --show-entropy        display the entropy needed (in bits) without generating a password
+                        generate more characters if below the minimum length specified --all-lowercase       use only lowercase characters (ie. there are no external complexity requirements like for a WiFi password)
+  --show-entropy        display the entropy needed (in bits) without generating a password
 ```